-Those working in the gay-run AIDS industry have been conditioned to regard those with the HIV virus as victims since the early days of the epidemic, when MSM were afraid to get tested for fear that they would be isolated and driven underground.
-Supposedly intended to counter HIV stigma, politically correct protocols, curriculums, "sensitivity training" programs and quality assurance measures were designed to ensure that HIV sector staff and volunteers remained totally non-judgmental, many of which exist to this day.
+Those working in the AIDS industry have long been conditioned to regard those with HIV as victims since the early days of the epidemic, when MSM were afraid to get tested for fear they would be isolated and driven under-ground.
+Supposedly intended to counter HIV stigma, politically correct protocols, curriculums, "sensitivity training" programs and quality assurance measures were designed to ensure that HIV sector staff and volunteers remained totally non-judgmental (some exist to this day).
 Ultimately, political correctness has caused incalculable damage by disempowering HIV "victims" by removing personal responsibility and accountability from the choices that led to their condition, regardless of whether acquired accidentally, recklessly or intentionally.

-The failure to get tough and tackle HIV head-on on the pretext of protecting HIV "victims'" feelings has served only to soften, normalise and even sexualise the virus's image among sexually active MSM, culminating in today's rife, in-your-face barebacking culture and hand-in-hand record rates of HIV transmission.
-When another major problem like crystal meth manifests, the same technocratic, non-stigmatising PC approach to meth users and the drug itself are applied, similarly serving to legitimise, normalise and, consequently, exacerbate the problem.
-Cumulatively, this pandering approach to HIV and meth has reignited a devastating toll on gay men's health not witnessed since the darkest days of the AIDS epidemic.
+Yet the failure to get tough and tackle HIV head-on on the pretext of protecting HIV "victims'" feelings has served only to increasingly soften, normalise, sexualise and even sleazify the virus's image among sexually active MSM, culminating in today's rife, in-your-face bareback/ 'chemsex' culture and, consequently, record HIV transmissions.
+Time after time, rather than attempting to pre-empt emerging problems such as meth, GBL or pick-up apps lulling clueless youngsters to drug fuelled sex parties the same technocratic, non-stigmatising PC approach to HIV itself are applied, serving also to legitimise, normalise and consequently sexualise and exacerbate the problem.
+Cumulatively, this pandering as opposed to preventive approach to health crises has inflicted a devastating toll on gay men's health not witnessed since the darkest days of the AIDS epidemic.

 "I remember when we first started to consider an anti-